 Who can participate?

-Any undergraduate and graduate students currently enrolled at Carnegie Mellon, Duquesne, and Pitt can participate.
+Any undergraduate and graduate student currently enrolled at a college or university in the greater Pittsburgh area can participate!
 No experience needed or special knowledge of "online hate" needed!

 Is this an individual or team thing?